-Annual performance-based cash bonuses are awarded under the Company's Senior Executive Annual Bonus Plan and are designed to reward the current year performance of AFG.
+The named executive officers can earn annual performance-based cash bonuses that reward current year performance of AFG under the Company's Senior Executive Annual Bonus Plan.
 The Company believes that the overall performance of AFG is substantially related to the performance of its executives.
-If earned, cash bonuses are generally paid in the first quarter for the prior year's performance.
+If earned, the Company pays cash bonuses in the first quarter for the prior year's performance.

-In connection with the Company's engagement of Pearl Meyer during 2015, the Compensation Committee analyzed and discussed the annual performance-based components of cash compensation.
+In connection with the Company's engagement of Pearl Meyer during 2015, the Compensation Committee restructured the performance-based components of annual cash compensation.

-For over 10 years, one-half of the annual cash maximum bonus amounts that could be earned by each named executive officer has been based on Operating EPS (which is discussed in more detail below).
-For 2015 and recent years, the remaining one-half of the annual cash maximum bonus for the Co-CEOs, Mr. Consolino and Mr. Berding, was based on company performance components, and for Ms. Gillis and Mr. Peraino, one-half of the annual bonus was based on the Co-CEOs' subjective determinations of their performance.
-The Compensation Committee's consideration of total compensation reflected an equal weighting of the Operating EPS and company performance components or subjective determinations.
+The Company has historically based one-half of the annual cash maximum bonus amounts on Operating EPS (which is discussed in more detail below).
+Through 2015, the other half of the annual cash maximum bonus for the Co-CEOs, Mr. Consolino and Mr. Berding, was based on the achievement of six to eight performance goals, and for Ms. Gillis and Mr. Peraino, on the Co-CEOs' subjective determinations of their performance and, in the case of Ms. Gillis, Mr. Consolino's recommendation.